 ORLANDO — Two Orlando property owners are suing an insurance company, alleging breach of contract.

-Moreno and Orozco-Roman seek trial by jury, damages in excess of $15,000, plus statutory interest, court costs and reasonable attorney fees.
-They are represented by attorney David D. Gongora of Law Office of David D. Gongora, PA in Orlando.
+Maldonado and Velazquez seek trial by jury, damages of more than $15,000, interest, attorney fees, court costs and all other just and proper relief.
+They are represented by attorney Thomas J. Morgan, Jr. of Morgan Law Group PA in Coral Gables.